uvarc/rc-learning/content/courses/fiji-image-processing/scripting/index.md

 * **Note:** Your script name needs to include at least one underscore (`_`).
 Example: `Basic_Crop.py`

-There are two install options:
+There are two installation options:

 * **Option A) Manual process:**
     1. Copy the script to the `plugins` directory in your Fiji install tree.
 You can create a subdirectory in `plugins` (e.g. plugins/workshop) and place your script there if you like to group related scripts.
 * **Option B) Fiji installer:**
     1. In Fiji, go to `Plugins` > `Install…`.
     2. In the first pop-up dialog browse to and select the script.
 Click `Open`.
-    3. In the second dialog window,  select the plugins directory (or a subdirectory within plugins) to where the script should be installed.
+    3. In the second dialog window,  select the "plugins" directory (or a subdirectory within plugins) to where the script should be installed.
 Click `Save`.

 After installing the script as plugin, restart Fiji.